FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 The device is meant to be both functional and decorative.
 As a result, I wanted to make it large enough so that the screen would be big enough for people to see if they are sitting across the room, and so that the mat would be easy to control, but not too large that so that it could easily fit in many different homes on top of a media stand or a shelf.
 I wanted it to look cool and be decorative and not take up too much space.
 Therefore, this size is just about perfect, and it's roughly the same size as various other items you'd have displayed in a living room.
+It will most likely weigh 5-10 lbs.

 ### Part D
 ### Materiality